emagnier/romcal/core/adapters/README.md

 # Romcal Core Adapters

-This directory contains platform-specific adapters for the romcal-core library.
+This directory contains platform-specific adapters for the romcal library.

 ## Structure